 Profiles: L’Ang, Ratanakiri and Srae Khtum Village, Srae Khtum, Mondulkiri

 The first community to obtain collective title, L’Ang, Ratanakiri province is home to an ethnic ToumPoun community consisting of 101 families.
-Their title covers 1,454 hectares of land, and the titling process entailed five years of collaboration with NGO Development Partnership in Action.
+Their titles cover 1,454 hectares of land, and the titling process entailed five years of collaboration with NGO Development Partnership in Action.

-L’Ang’s success in achieving collective title has been attributed by researchers to its distance from ELCs and protected areas.15 In June 2013,16 the collective title to a Bunong community in Srae Khtum, Mondulkiri province was awarded to 102 families over 1,084 hectares.
+L’Ang’s success in achieving collective title has been attributed by researchers to its distance from ELCs and protected areas.12 In June 2013,13 Collective titles for 1,084 hectares of a Bunong community in Srae Khtum, Mondulkiri province were awarded to 102 families.
 The community overlapped with multiple land concessions and a protected area, and faced significant external pressure.
 After the arrival of Order 01 surveyors, 12 families, most of whom were ethnic Khmer, accepted private title.
-The village received information about collective title and support from an NGO.17
+The village received information about collective title and support from an NGO.14

-The government has committed to protecting indigenous rights and culture.18 Even so, researchers and NGOs have raised concerns about the protection of indigenous community land rights.
-Communal property rights were recognized when the Land Law was enacted in 2001, but the framework for obtaining collective title was not established until 2009.
-By 2009, according to government figures, at least 1.2 million19 hectares of land had been granted to economic land concessions (ELCs); NGOs report that 2 million hectares of land had been granted to ELCs.20
+The government has committed to protecting indigenous rights and culture.15 Even so, researchers and NGOs have raised concerns about the protection of indigenous community land rights.
+The delay between the Land Law of 2001 and the 2009 Sub-decree has a big impact: by 2009, according to government figures, at least 1.2 million16 hectares of land had been granted to economic land concessions (ELCs); NGOs report that 2 million hectares of land had been granted to ELCs.17

-The first collective titles were awarded in 2011.21 NGOs have expressed concern that the slow progress can be attributed to the complexity of the process and the asymmetrical power of investors and indigenous communities; the latter often live in natural resource-rich areas.22 Further, during the lengthy application process, indigenous communities receive no protection from the risk of an ELC being granted on their land until they have completed the first two steps.23 It is reported by researchers that communities that overlap or exist near concessions face greater difficulty obtaining title.24
+The first collective titles were awarded in 2011.18 NGOs have expressed concern that the slow progress can be attributed to the complexity of the process and the asymmetrical power of investors and indigenous communities; the latter often live in natural resource-rich areas.19 Further, during the lengthy application process, indigenous communities receive no protection from the risk of an ELC being granted on their land until they have completed the first two steps.20 It is reported by researchers that communities that overlap or exist near concessions face greater difficulty obtaining title.21

 Other forms of communal property include community forests and protected community areas.
 Please see the respective pages for more information on community forest and protected community areas.